 Easter Arts-travaganza at Palace House Newmarket

-We last visited Palace House Newmarket briefly during February Half Term when we were invited by Discover Newmarket to visit The National Stud.
-Due to time constraints we only stayed at Palace House for a little over an hour but it was enough to whet our whistle, so on Good Friday we returned.
-You can see our full photostory of the day on Facebook.
+We last visited Palace House Newmarket briefly during February Half Term when Discover Newmarket invited us to visit The National Stud.
+Due to time constraints, we only stayed at Palace House for a little over an hour, but it was enough to wet our whistle, so on Good Friday, we returned.
+You can see our full photo story of the day on Facebook.

-On arrival the children were given a Bingo sheet and two Activity Cards each to keep them entertained as we made our way around.
-Lillie very quickly spotted ‘ride the simulator’ on the first activity card so the decision was made to start the tour in King’s Yard – a section we didn’t have time to explore on our last visit.
+On arrival, the children were given a Bingo sheet and two Activity Cards to keep them entertained as we made our way around.
+Lillie very quickly spotted ‘ride the simulator’ on the first activity card, so the decision was made to start the tour in King’s Yard – a section we didn’t have time to explore on our last visit.

 Riding the simulator

-The Horse simulator, nicknamed ‘Legless’ is located in the corner stable of the King’s Yard galleries.
+The Horse simulator, nicknamed ‘Legless’, is located in the corner stable of the King’s Yard galleries.
 Children are invited to dress up in jockey silks and saddle up ready for the real jockey experience.
-All three declined to wear the silks but Lillie and Ollie couldn’t wait to put Legless through his paces and they were both surprisingly good at it.
-It is controlled by a member of staff who makes sure the children are sitting (or standing correctly) in the stirrups and then starts off with a slow trot, increasing the speed if the children are confident to try it.
-Lillie was happy at a trot but Ollie tried a short canter and nailed it.
+All three declined to wear the silks, but Lillie and Ollie couldn’t wait to put Legless through his paces, and they were both surprisingly good at it.
+It is controlled by a member of staff who makes sure the children are sitting (or standing correctly) in the stirrups and then starts with a slow trot, increasing the children’s speed to try it.
+Lillie was happy at a trot, but Ollie tried a short canter and nailed it.

 Naming a Race Horse

-I remembered from our previous visit that naming a race horse isn’t just as simple as picking your favourite name.
-There are specific rules when it comes to choosing a name as you can see below but I’m pleased to say that Simon’s choice of ‘Greenie Beanie’ and Lillie’s name ‘Beanie Boo’ were both available.
-So now it’s just a small matter of winning the lottery so we can buy ourselves a couple of Thoroughbreds to go with their names.
+I remembered from our previous visit that naming a racehorse isn’t just as simple as picking your favourite name.
+There are specific rules for choosing a name as you can see below, but I’m pleased to say that Simon’s choice of ‘Greenie Beanie’ and Lillie’s name ‘Beanie Boo’ were both available.
+So now it’s just a small matter of winning the lottery, so we can buy ourselves a couple of Thoroughbreds to go with their names.

 Match the Bones

-Lillie and I had a go at the Match the Bones computer activity upstairs in Trainer’s House which was more difficult than it looked.
-You were given an skeleton of a horse and a skeleton of a human and then as you were shown a bone on the human skeleton, you had to find the corresponding bone on the horse.
-We were always in the right sort of area but often the bones were much higher up the limbs than we expected them to be.
+Lillie and I had a go at the Match the Bones computer activity upstairs in Trainer’s House, which was more difficult than it looked.
+You were given a skeleton of a horse and a skeleton of a human, and then as you were shown a bone on the human skeleton, you had to find the corresponding bone on the horse.
+We were always in the right sort of area, but often the bones were much higher up the limbs than we expected them to be.

-In Rothchilds Yard we were able to say hello to a couple of the current horses and the RoR (Retraining Old Racehorse) staff who were extremely friendly and approachable.
-In the yard we were introduced to George, a very lovable horse who had won a number of races, in two separate racing careers, one win in excess of £1 million.
-George was quite happy being petted until it started to rain, then he made it abundantly clear he was a fair weather horse and wanted to retreat to his stable.
+In Rothchilds Yard, we were able to say hello to a couple of the current horses and the RoR (Retraining Old Racehorse) staff, who were extremely friendly and approachable.
+In the yard, we were introduced to George, a very lovable horse who had won several races in two separate racing careers, one win over £1 million.
+George was quite happy being petted until it started to rain, then he made it abundantly clear he was a fair-weather horse and wanted to retreat to his stable.

 As our day at Palace House was drawing to a close, we stopped off in the Crafts Room for the children to decorate the wooden egg cup they had been given in the Gift Shop.
-If they returned to the Gift Shop before 4pm they would be given a chocolate egg to pop into their cup.
-There was a variety of crafts available for them to do from Easter window decorations, to drawing and stamping.
-Our Beans were in their element which also gave Simon and I a chance to sit back and enjoy a hot coffee from The Pantry Bakery.
+If they returned to the Gift Shop before 4 pm, they would be given a chocolate egg to pop into their cup.
+There were various crafts available for them to do, from Easter window decorations to drawing and stamping.
+Our Beans were in their element, which also gave Simon and me a chance to sit back and enjoy a hot coffee from The Pantry Bakery.

-In total we spent a little over four hours at Palace House and could easily have stayed their for longer if time had permitted.
-There was so much for the children to get hands on with, I didn’t feel I had to keep saying “don’t touch that”, in fact it made a nice change in a museum to see signs saying “please touch!”.
-We toured the museum at the children’s pace and noted that they didn’t once ask “can we go home now” in fact as we left they asked “when can we come back?” so that’s all the proof we needed that they had enjoyed their day at Palace House.
+In total, we spent a little over four hours at Palace House and could easily have stayed there for longer if time had permitted.
+There was so much for the children to get hands-on with, I didn’t feel I had to keep saying “don’t touch that”, in fact, it made a nice change in a museum to see signs saying “please touch!”.
+We toured the museum at the children’s pace and noted that they didn’t once ask, “can we go home now” in fact, as we left, they asked, “when can we come back?” so that’s all the proof we needed that they had enjoyed their day at Palace House.

 The Pantry Bakery

-As well as The Tack Room which serves deliciously prepared local produce throughout the day and evening, there is also The Pantry Bakery at the end of the King’s Yard Galleries which is perfect to grab a quick cuppa or a slice of cake.
+As well as The Tack Room which serves deliciously prepared local produce throughout the day and evening.
+There is also The Pantry Bakery at the end of the King’s Yard Galleries, which is perfect for grabbing a quick cuppa or a slice of cake.
 The Pantry Bakery can also prepare picnics which are best requested in advance and are extremely filling.
 We had remembered them from our visit to the July Course last year and so looked forward to our picnic bags again on our return visit.
-There is a lovely seating area in the main courtyard if the weather permits but there are also two picnic rooms where you can eat indoors too.
+There is a lovely seating area in the main courtyard if the weather permits, but there are also two picnic rooms where you can eat indoors too.